MicrosoftDocs/powerbi-docs/powerbi-docs/create-reports/button-navigators.md

 :::image type="content" source="media/button-navigators/bookmark-settings.png" alt-text="Screenshot of the Format navigator, highlighting the Bookmark settings."lightbox="media/button-navigators/bookmark-settings.png":::

-By default, **All** bookmarks are shown in the bookmark navigator.
-However, you can create and select a specific bookmark group to show only the bookmarks within that group.
+By default, **All** bookmarks are shown in the bookmark navigator; however, you can create and select a specific bookmark group to show only the bookmarks within that group.

 :::image type="content" source="media/desktop-buttons/selecting-all-bookmarks-or-bookmark-group.png" alt-text="Screenshot of the bookmark group options within the Bookmark dropdown menu.":::